 - Adding a positional account (Mac OS X)

 - Adding permissions to a positional shared account (Windows)

 - Mailbox sharing and permissions (Mac OS X)

 - Setting up an auto reply from a positional account

 Naming standards for positional email addresses

-- Only alphabetic, numeric and hyphen (-) are valid characters
+- maximum of 64 characters before @ and only use alphabetic, numeric and hyphen (-) characters

 - format to be Department-purpose (eg ITServices-Payments@newcastle.edu.au not Payments-ITServices@newcastle.edu.au)

 - if the purpose is University wide, firstname.lastname@example.org is acceptable.

 - if the address is a general address for a particular department, email@example.com is acceptable.